AdobeDocs/experience-manager-65.en/help/forms/using/designing-form-template.md

 #### Rich text format {#rich-text-format}

-Define a rich text field format for the text field in Forms Designer to add a list of formatting options to the field in rendered HTML5 form.
+Define a rich text field format for the text field in Forms Designer to add a list of formatting options to the field in the rendered HTML5 form.
 To apply the settings, tap the text field in **[!UICONTROL Design View]**.
 In the **[!UICONTROL Field]** tab, select **[!UICONTROL Rich Text]** from the **[!UICONTROL Field Format]** drop-down list.
 The text field displays formatting options when rendered in an HTML5 form.

 [Contact Support](https://www.adobe.com/account/sign-in.supportportal.html)